SillyTavern/Extension-GroupGreetings/README.md

 ## How to use

-1. Open existing character or a character creator form.
+1. Open an existing character or a character creation form.
-2. Find a new button next to an "Alt.greetings" option in the "First message" block.
+2. Find a new button next to the "Alt.
+Greetings" option in the "First message" block.
-3. Click to bring up the editor.
-Add greetings of your liking.
+3. Click the button to bring up the editor.
+Add greetings to your liking (they save automatically).
 4. Start a new group chat with a character you've added greetings for.
 5. One of the added group greetings will be picked randomly.